(not in any particular order, God's timing is perfect)

 1. GO TO THE PEOPLE -- The long-term vision for the Aztec Ministry is to focus on getting the Word into the hands of the Nahua people.
 Remember there are 1,200,000 speakers of our Nahuatl languages (that is equal to the population census of Dallas, Texas) and yet we have sold or distributed only 29,500 Bibles.
 Now 29,500 is a lot, and we thank the Lord for each and every one; but there is much distribution work to be undertaken and many people yet to be reached.
 Many of our speakers live in remote villages high in the mountains and they will likely never come down to the big city where we have our Aztec Center bookstore to purchase a complete Bible, hymnal or now a colorful Children’s Bible, so we have a heavy burden to begin a distribution circuit and GO TO THE PEOPLE!
 We are asking the Lord to allow us to have a mobile bookstore that would regularly travel to villages, marketplaces and churches.
 We just lack the “mobile” aspect--a designated four-wheel-drive vehicle.
 We are asking the Lord to provide a used vehicle or the funds of $8,000-$10,000 to purchase a used vehicle and import that into Mexico.
 Praise the Lord, He has already gone before us and we have a Christian contact, a Mexican border official, who will process the vehicle importation for us.

-2. Radio Station: Establish an evangelical radio station in Nahuatl in the Huasteca.
+2. Radio Station: We would love to expand our weekly radio program ministry and establish a whole evangelical radio station in Nahuatl that would run all week long in the Huasteca.
 Distribute radios to remote villages.
 Enable "live" Internet streaming.
 We will need to: identify transformer location(s) in the mountains, get radio frequency permissions and other legal in-country aspects, purchase recording equipment, request and obtain a mechanical license for the hymns with copyright restrictions, prepare many hours of content an programming (such as: messages, audio dramas, Scripture, music etc...).

 3. Sunday School to Sunday School Sponsorship: (SS/SS)